autocrossblog/autocrossblog_astro/src/content/post/2011/2011-02-21-350z-autocross-tire-pressures.md

 ---
+tags: [ [ 350z, nissan, setup ] ]
+author: "chris"
 publishDate: 2011-02-21T00:18:38+00:00
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2011/350z-autocross-tire-pressures"
+excerpt: "Discover updated tire pressure information and settings for a 350z in this continuously updated blog post."
 title: "350z Autocross Tire Pressures"
-excerpt: "Discover updated tire pressure information and settings for a 350z in this continuously updated blog post."
-author: chris
-url: '350z-autocross-tire-pressures'
-tags:  [ 350z, nissan, setup ]
-updateDate: 2024-11-15T12:15:17-06:00
 ---

 So with all the blogging I've done over the years I have been unable to find any posts where I mentioned tire pressures!